What is Page Speed?

 Cost savings

 A faster page speed can save website owners money in several ways.
-Firstly, it can reduce the number of server resources needed to handle website traffic, as faster-loading pages require less server processing power.
+Firstly, it can reduce the server resources needed to handle website traffic, as faster-loading pages require less server processing power.

 Secondly, it can reduce the bounce rate, which is the percentage of users who leave a site without interacting with it.

-A lower bounce rate can lead to increased ad revenue or sales, as users are more likely to engage with the site and complete desired actions.
+A lower bounce rate can lead to increased ad revenue or sales, as users are more likely to engage with the site.

 Difference between page speed and website speed

-Page speed and website speed are related concepts, but they refer to different aspects of website performance.
+Page speed and website speed are related but they refer to different aspects of website performance.

-Page speed refers specifically to the speed at which an individual page on a website loads and becomes visible to a user.
+Page speed refers specifically to the speed at which an individual page loads.

 This includes the time it takes for the server to respond to a request, the time it takes to download all the necessary resources such as images, scripts, and stylesheets, and the time it takes for the browser to render the page.